bpanuco11/cse15l-lab-reports/lab1.md

 LS # 2:
 Before running the command, the working directory is /home. ls with a directory path as an argument will list the contents found inside the provided path.
 In this case I wanted to know the contents of messages folder, so ls listed the files found inside messages, which were all txt files.
-So, our working directory is /home/lecture1/messages after I cd into /messages path.
+So, our working directory is /home since ls has no influence on our working path or requires to chande directories.
 No errors were produced by the output since /messages is a valid path.  <br>
 ![Image](lab1_ls2.png)